ScoreVision/pug-client-ruby/docs/CAMPAIGNS.md

 # Campaigns

-Campaigns group related content together for organization and distribution.
+Ad campaigns for content monetization with pre-roll and post-roll video ads.

 ## Read-Only Attributes